e-picas/dev-tools/README.md

     chmod a+x path/to/your/project/bin/devtools.sh path/to/your/project/bin/devtools-actions/*.sh

-If you already use the [Piwi Bash Library](https://github.com/atelierspierrot/piwi-bash-library) in your project, you can avoid duplicate following the configuration procedure described in next chapter.
+If you already use the [Piwi Bash Library](https://github.com/atelierspierrot/piwi-bash-library) in your project, you can avoid to duplicate it by following the configuration procedure described in next chapter.

 ### Global install

 If you plan to often use this package, you can install it globally in your `$HOME/bin/` directory.
-You can run something like the followings, assuming you are at the package root directory:
+You can run something like the followings, assuming you are at the package's root directory:

     cp -R devtools* ~/bin/ \
         && cp -R piwi-bash-library ~/bin/